 According to research, around 65% of people are visual learners.
 This means, that incorporating visuals into your event will not only be more effective at teaching your attendees something, but it also has the power to make content much more inspiring and exciting – I mean who doesn’t enjoy something that looks good?

 Visual cues have great power and can trigger emotions in a very real way.
 This is certainly knowledge that all event planners can benefit from – after all, you have the chance to make your attendees feel excited and euphoric about your event.. you just need to use the right visuals.

 Creating a wall of quotes or inspirational images is a great way to engage your attendees and gives you the opportunity to create a powerful memory for your guests, while also creating chances to interact.
-If that’s not your ‘thing’, I suggest you find a funny YouTube video that will support your message.
-This will be a nice distraction from the other (possibly serious) content or activities planned during your event.
+If that’s not your ‘thing’, I suggest you find alternative options such as funny YouTube videos or Live/Visual Trivia for events.
+These options can be a nice distraction from the other (possibly serious) content or activities planned during your event.